Enet4/dos-like-rs/README.md

 **This crate is not a regular library.**
 It defines a main function on its own.
-For the executable linking to work correctly, the main source file needs to have no `main` and to define a function `extern "C"` `dosmain` instead.
+For the executable linking to work correctly, the main source file needs to declare no `main` and define an extern C function `dosmain` instead.

 ```rust
 #![no_main]